pyright/Ordinal-Indicator-Function-for-C-/README.md

-27 Sept '17,
-The core code is complete.
+27 September 2017: The core code is complete.
 The last thing to do is write a proper header and class file.